suitenumerique/hackdays2025/submissions/airgrist/README.md

 ## Deliverables

+Check out a preview of the tool: https://imgur.com/a/fDW10Po

 <!--
 (Provide a link to a live demo, if you have one)
 (Add screenshots (image, gif or video) and presentation deck to `/assets`)